poetic/ember-cli-cordova/README.md

 directory

 ## Simulator
-After making a change to the ember app, you must run `ember cdv:build` to update the build to contain those changes.
+After making a change to the ember app, you must run `ember cordova:build` to update the build to contain those changes.
 You can then relaunch the app by building inside of xcode/eclipse or running `cordova emulate <platform>`

 ## Builds

-To build for different environments you run the `ember cdv:build` command with the options you want
+To build for different environments you run the `ember cordova:build` command with the options you want

 # Docs / Guides